-I am now getting ready to turn 44 and I wake up with a lot less aches and pain.
+I am now getting ready to turn 44 and I wake up with a lot fewer aches and pain.
 I will tell you why: I am active and for the most part I eat right.
 I am not going to get into a lot of details regarding my workouts and activities, as well as my diet.
 I will summarize in that I do a workout called Crossfit, I mountain bike, I run (a little), and I partake in martial arts.
 I do NOT sit on my arse wishing I was younger anymore.
 I did suck it up and got moving.

 Like many guy preppers (I hate that term) I love my guns and my ammunition.
 Just looking at an awesome black knife with a sharp blade built to take on a gang of zombies just does it for me.
 Like most – I used to ignore the importance of health and fitness while emphasizing on that which I could pick up and hold in my hand.